 B.A. from the University of Nebraska.
 He frequently speaks and lectures on intellectual property issues affecting online publishers and writers.
 He makes Pasadena his home with his wife, Theresa, and their sons.

-Albert J. Ghirardelli is well-known for his legal experience and civic leadership.
-The focus of Al’s practice is on business transactions, estate planning, probate, and trust administration.
+Albert J. Ghirardelli recently retired from the practice of law after nearly 70 years in the legal profession.
+Al is well-known for his legal experience and civic leadership.
+The focus of Al’s practice was business transactions, estate planning, probate, and trust administration.

-With fifty years of diverse legal experience, he has practical wisdom and a reputation for high standards of excellence.
+Al has practical wisdom and a reputation for high standards of excellence.
 As a community leader, he played a pivotal role on the Proposal Committee that brought the Los Angeles County Courthouse to the City of San Fernando and currently serves on the Board of Trustees of Providence - Holy Cross Hospital.
-While nearly retired for the past 20 years, he continues to see to his clients’ needs and welfare.

 Al attended UCLA and received his law degree from the University of Southern California and has lived his entire life in the San Fernando Valley.